BLOG

 Phase one is diagnosis.
 A virtual COO begins with an operational audit: process mapping, workflow documentation, cross-functional interviews, and data collection.
 This happens remotely through structured questionnaires, asynchronous video walkthroughs, and access to internal systems.
 The goal is to identify where execution breaks down and map the root cause to a structural gap.
 The diagnostic framework mirrors Porter’s Value Chain analysis, examining primary activities and support activities to locate inefficiencies that compound over time.

 Phase two is design.
 The virtual COO builds the operational infrastructure: standard operating procedures, accountability frameworks, communication cadences, and decision-making protocols.
 The deliverables are documented, version-controlled, and accessible to the entire team.
-This phase applies the Balanced Scorecard methodology to ensure that operational metrics align with strategic objectives across four perspectives: financial, customer, internal processes, and learning and growth.
+This phase applies the Balanced Scorecard methodology to work to operational metrics align with strategic objectives across four perspectives: financial, customer, internal processes, and learning and growth.

 Phase three is implementation.
 The virtual COO oversees the rollout of new systems, trains teams on new processes, and monitors adherence through defined metrics.
 This requires a deliberate technology stack, project management platforms, communication tools, and documentation hubs.
 The virtual COO establishes weekly check-ins with functional leaders, monthly strategic reviews with the CEO, and quarterly planning sessions with the executive team.